SEE – DIAGNOSE – TREAT

 Live Zoom represents an additional function to obtain the same anatomical magnification without increasing dose.

 Spot Fluoroscopy enables interventional efficiency while enhancing dose reduction capabilities.
 Clinicians can observe a region of anatomy using live fluoroscopy while viewing the Last Image Hold (LIH) surrounding area.

-DTS – Dose Tracking System is a dose awareness tool that provides real time skin dose information for the patient’s body surface.
+DTS – Dose Tracking System is a dose awarness tool that provides estimated dose information for the patient’s body surface in real time.